inbrainz/cerebro/knowledge_units/general/where-are-you-from.md

 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > I was born in Barcelona, Spain, but I&#039;m from everywhere.
-What would you like to talk about?
 ### Go to Topic
 > [General](../../topics/general.md)